tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - The Cure
 - New Order
 - Depeche Mode

+### Q: Which band released the album "Sonic Highways" in 2014?
+- **Correct Answer:** Foo Fighters
+- Coldplay
+- Nickelback
+- The Flaming Lips

 ### Q: Which basketball team has attended the most NBA grand finals?